Chinese people LOVE to eat.

 4. Chicken Testicles

 A balut is a developing duck embryo that is boiled and eaten in the shell.
 Locals absolutely love them.
 They tell me the best part is when you tip the egg up and sip on the liquid inside.
-Balut is a common food in other countries such as Philippines, Laos, Cambodia and Vietnam.
+Balut is a common food in other countries such as the Philippines, Laos, Cambodia and Vietnam.
+For most westerners, it’s just another one of the bizarre foods you only find on your travels.

 7. Thousand-year-old eggs